47Billion/47b-blog/_posts/2019-05-02-Kotlin-for-java-and-android-developers—2.md

 featured: no
 hidden: false
 ---
-In previous blog (Kotlin for Java and Android Developers —1) we have discussed about function, variables, classes, interfaces, modifiers and constructor.
+In previous blog [Kotlin for Java and Android Developers — Part 1](https://47billion.com/blog/technology/mobile%20development/2019/05/02/Kotlin-for-java-and-android-developers-1.html) we have discussed about function, variables, classes, interfaces, modifiers and constructor.
 We will now explore functional programming with lambdas and how kotlin handles Nullable types.

 ### Lambdas